Moudilu/rpi-audio-client/Raspberry Pi Audio client.md

 - Set default volume -> https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/settings.html "device.routes.default-sink-volume"
 - Use hardware volume control instead of soft volume -> already set api.alsa.soft-mixer in 90-default-output-node.conf - does it have the desired effect?
 - Make it use all framerates the HW supports -> https://docs.pipewire.org/page_man_pipewire_conf_5.html "default.clock.allowed-rates"
+- allow only one bluetooth client to be connected at the same time

 ## Install audio clients